eucarizan/hs-java-backend/SampleProblems/README.md

 <!--
 in git
-palindrome or not 98 add test
+palindrome or not 98
+total sum of transactions by each account 99 create tests counting clicks 100 create test

 ORDER
-total sum of transactions by each account 99 create tests counting clicks 100 create test generating cats 101 create test powers of two 102
+generating cats 101 create test powers of two 102
  103